SeanGroff/eggheadaday/README.md

 ## [Create collections of panes using tmux windows](https://egghead.io/lessons/tools-create-collections-of-panes-using-tmux-windows)

 ### Example
-With tmux you can create seperate collections of panes.
+With tmux you can create separate collections of panes.
 Maybe you want to create a collection for each project you're currently working on.
 #### How to create a new collection
 ```
 > prefix + c